hm0416/CSE-3341/Project1/README.txt

 Non-terminals as classes:
 These classes listed below are all the non-terminals in the grammar.
 Each class contains a parse method, semantic method, print method, and execute method.
 Other methods may be included as well (some from the professors project 2 code and some are mine (such as the execute methods and the setValOfID method)).
-Each class parses/executes the non-terminal that's specified in the grammar.
+Each class parses/executes the non-terminal that's specified in the class name and in the grammar.

 Assign.py
 Cmpr.py